ivoleitao/stash/README.md

       newMemoryCache());
 ```

-A more common use case is to have the primary cache using a memory storage and the secondary a cache backed by a persistent storage like the one provided by [stash_disk](https://github.com/ivoleitao/stash/packages/stash_disk) or [stash_moor](https://github.com/ivoleitao/stash/packages/stash_moor).
-The example bellow illustrates one of those use cases with the `stash_disk` package as the provider of the storage backend of the secondary cache.
+A more common use case is to have the primary cache using a memory storage and the secondary a cache backed by a persistent storage like the one provided by [stash_file](https://github.com/ivoleitao/stash/packages/stash_file) or [stash_moor](https://github.com/ivoleitao/stash/packages/stash_moor).
+The example bellow illustrates one of those use cases with the `stash_file` package as the provider of the storage backend of the secondary cache.

 ```dart
   final cache = newTieredCache(